 A: Due to our debt-free facilities, Faith Baptist is able to provide the least expensive private school education in the San Fernando Valley.
 Please visit the Tuition and Fees page for a complete list of tuition costs.
 Financial Assistance is available for families who qualify.
-Please visit the Affording Faith Baptist page for more information.
+Please visit the Payment Options & Financial Assistance page for more information.

 Q: Does my child have to wear a uniform?

 A: Yes, all students in grades K3-12 must wear the Faith Baptist approved uniform.
 Faith Baptist uses the Dennis Uniform Company as our official uniform distributor.
-Please check out the Dennis Uniform website to order uniform pieces, or visit the store located at 20920 Victory Blvd. in Woodland Hills.
+Please review the Dennis Uniform website to order uniform pieces, or visit the store located at 20920 Victory Blvd. in Woodland Hills.

 Q: How can my child be a student at Faith Baptist?

 Q: My child received an "F" on his report card from his previous school.
 Can he enroll at Faith Baptist?

 A: Because we have a very accelerated curriculum and require student to adhere to an arduous code of behavior, the administration may find it necessary to deny some applications for enrollment.
 This may be due to academic deficiencies.
 Students must pass the entrance exam and their report cards must be average or better.